yuvalsol/SubtitlesCleaner/README.md

 # Subtitles Cleaner

-Subtitles Cleaner cleans SubRip .srt subtitle files from OCR errors, Hearing-impaired lines and other junk.
+Subtitles Cleaner cleans English SubRip .srt subtitle files from OCR errors, Hearing-impaired lines and other junk.

 The program includes many cleaning rules and several complex cleaning routines.
 It also has some basic nice-to-have synchronization features.

-This program is not, and was not meant to be, a comprehensive subtitles editor.
+For a comprehensive subtitles editor, use [Subtitle Edit](https://www.nikse.dk/subtitleedit "Subtitle Edit").

 ## Subtitles Cleaner Editor